 This is another variation on the whole food plant-based pattern.
 It follows those guidelines with the additional exclusion of added salt, oils and sugars.
 The reason for this is that those 3 additives are used in highly processed foods to make them hyper-palatable and addictive.
 As a result, we’re drawn to eat more of them and end up suffering the consequences.

 This variation is often suggested for those who suffer from food addiction.
-By removing the additives that make us addicted to food, people are able to gain control over their consumption and move on to have a healthy relationship with food again.
+By removing the additives that make us addicted to food, people can gain control over their consumption and move on to have a healthy relationship with food again.

 The Daily Dozen